KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-2.md

 - They both use the AWS global network and its edge locations around the world
 - Both services integrate with AWS Shield for DDoS protection.
-- CloudFront – Content Deliver y Network
+- CloudFront – Content Delivery Network
   - Improves performance for your cacheable content (such as images and videos)
   - Content is served at the edge
 - Global Accelerator